ADVERTISEMENT

 Five ways tech is retooling how we buy and own—or don't own—cars.

-couple sit at scenic view with GIG car share vehicle, picture
+couple sit at scenic view with GIG car share vehicle

 David H. Collier